-If you have qualified assets that are subject to required minimum distribution (RMD) rules, the Internal Revenue Code (IRC) generally requires that you begin receiving distributions from these assets at age 73.
+If you have qualified assets that are subject to required minimum distribution (RMD) rules, the Internal Revenue Code (IRC) generally requires that you begin receiving distributions from these assets no later than age 701⁄2.
 This can make it difficult to plan for income needs later in retirement.

 Planning for longevity and its associated expenses, such as increased health care costs, is a concern for many people.
-It can be difficult to plan for these later-life income needs using qualified assets that are subject to the RMD rules.
+Until recently, it has been difficult to plan for these later-life income needs using qualified assets that are subject to RMD rules.

-QLAC rules offer more flexibility
+New RMD rules offer more flexibility